Arkko002/MapManhandler/readme.md

 ## Installation

-Source files are in src/ folder, you can build them by running
+Source files are in src/ folder, you can build them by running this in main folder (where package.json is):
 ```
 npm i